-After all, handling a spreadsheet with several rows and columns, not to mention hundreds of filled in cells, can get a little confusing, and mistakes will happen.
-Someone could accidentally drag one cell over the other without noticing, perhaps.
-Or one person could delete the contents of a cell, unaware that they did it until someone else notices later on that the information is missing, and it’s all too late to undo.
+It’s in your best interest to find out how to lock cells in Excel, especially when you’re often handling complicated or extensive Microsoft Excel worksheets at work.
+After all, handling a spreadsheet with several rows and columns, not to mention hundreds of filled in cells, can get a little confusing.
+And, mistakes can happen – someone could accidentally drag one cell over the other or one person could delete the contents of a cell without noticing.

 It doesn’t matter whether you’re a Windows 10 or a macOS user.
 The steps on how to lock cells in Excel are pretty much the same, even if the interfaces might look slightly different.
 Just follow our instructions below, and you’ll be locking those cells like a pro in no time.

 Step 1: Select all cells in the worksheet.

 By default, Microsoft Excel has every single cell on a new worksheet set to lock.
 This doesn’t mean that the cells are not editable at default; only that if you decide to lock the whole worksheet, you can do so quickly and without the added steps.

 If you need to lock only a few specific cells in your worksheet, you need to make sure first that then the whole sheet is unlocked.